Benchmark-Kalanick Uber board suit sent to arbitration

 Kalanick who resigned from his board seat when he resigned, had quickly re-appointed himself to one of those outstanding and “fraudulently procured” seats, says Benchmark.
 It alleges that Kalanick ultimately hopes to “pack the board to facilitate his desired re-appointment as Uber’s CEO.”

-Whether or not that remains a concern isn’t known.
+Whether or not that remains worrying to Benchmark isn’t known.
 Today, at an all-hands meeting welcoming Uber’s new CEO, Dara Khosrowshahi, Kalanick sounded both excited to welcome Khosrowshahi, who he characterized as “an inspiring leader,” as well as highly emotional.
 (Yahoo, which obtained a leaked recording of the meeting, notes that Kalanick appeared to be crying as he spoke.)

 If Benchmark is able to prune back Kalanick’s involvement with the company, the public won’t learn about it until after a judgment is made.
 Arbitrations are private, alternative dispute resolutions heard by a third party — an arbitrator — who reviews the evidence in the case and imposes a decision that is legally binding on both sides and enforceable in the courts.